rezich/SQLite/README.md

 SQLite for Jai
 ==============
-This is a module for Jai that allows you to interface with SQLite however works best for you.
+This is a Jai SQLite module that has some additional experimental ORM-like features.

-**However, this module is still in early development and lacks rigorous testing & some features.**

-***The example is out of date and broken -- [look here](https://github.com/rezich/Newf/tree/main/examples/dorknews) for a more up-to-date example instead!***